NickBwalley/NickBwalley/readme.md

 # Hello Folks <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-I’m **Nick Bwalley** — an **AI Automations Expert** and **Full-Stack Software Engineer** with **6+ years of experience** building intelligent, scalable, and compliant digital systems.
+I’m **Nick Bwalley**, an **AI Automations Expert** and **Full-Stack Software Engineer** with **6+ years of experience** building intelligent, scalable, and compliant digital systems.

-I specialize in creating **AI Agents and Automation Workflows** that work autonomously — systems that make intelligent, informed decisions, integrate with tools, and free teams from repetitive tasks so they can focus on growth and innovation.
+I specialize in creating **AI Agents and Automation Workflows** that work autonomously systems that make intelligent, informed decisions, integrate with tools, and free teams from repetitive tasks so they can focus on growth and innovation.

 > 💡 *“You either embrace AI or risk being replaced by it.
-I choose to harness it — to empower people, automate complexity, and scale businesses intelligently.”*
+I choose to harness it to empower people, automate complexity, and scale businesses intelligently.”*

 ## 🧠 AI & Automation Engineering
 I design and deploy intelligent systems that **transform manual processes into self-operating AI ecosystems**.

 - 🤖 **AI Agents & Agentic Workflows:** LangChain, CrewAI, LangGraph, LangSmith, OpenAI Agents SDK
-- 🧩 **Retrieval-Augmented Generation (RAG) Chatbots** — context-aware AI assistants built for knowledge-intensive environments
+- 🧩 **Retrieval-Augmented Generation (RAG) Chatbots:**  context-aware AI assistants built for knowledge-intensive environments
-- ⚙️ **Low/No-Code Automations:** n8n, Flowise, Zapier, Make.com — crafting fast, flexible, and scalable business workflows
+- ⚙️ **Low/No-Code Automations:** n8n, Flowise, Zapier, Make.com crafting fast, flexible, and scalable business workflows
 - ☁️ **Integrations:** Custom APIs, Webhooks, and toolchains that automate everything from lead nurturing to customer support

 ## 🛠️ Full-Stack Development